matrix-org/matrix-spec-proposals/specification/41_end_to_end_encryption.rst

 try to decrypt the message.
 If there is no existing session then the client must create a new session and use the new session to decrypt the message.
-A client must not persist a session or remove one-time keys used by a session until it has sucessfully decrypted a message using that session.
+A client must not persist a session or remove one-time keys used by a session until it has successfully decrypted a message using that session.

 The plaintext payload is of the form: